 Bottom Line: Is the Thundershirt Worth It?

-While no product is guaranteed to work in every case, the Thundershirt is definitely worth trying if you have an anxious pup.
+While no product is guaranteed to work in every case, the Thundershirt is definitely worth trying for dogs with anxiety.

 It’s a safe, chemical-free solution, so you don’t have to worry about drug interactions or side effects, and it’s always there, unlike meds that run out in a pinch.
-It also provides an extra touch of calming when your pup needs it most, like during storms, fireworks, or travel.
+It also provides an extra touch of calming when your pup needs it most, like during storms or fireworks.
+It may also be helpful for dealing with things like travel anxiety.

 If you’re unsure whether or not compression will work for your dog, you can always try a making a DIY Thundershirt first.